Abiodun-Sabitu/single-tab/README.md

 ## Features

 - Detect duplicate tabs in React applications.
+- Prevent dismissing duplicate warnings (non-closable by default).
 - Show customizable warnings when duplicate tabs are detected.
+- Highly customizable and adaptable to any UI framework or design system.
 - Lightweight and easy to integrate.
+- Supports React frameworks, including Next.js, with SSR considerations.

 ---